 When you have your wreath JUST the way you like it, you can hang it using the hanger of your choice.
 I hung it directly on a nail, and it did well.

 Be careful because it may be heavier than expected after you get it together.
 It is also relatively fragile, so try not to bump it around too much.

 I ran out of balls about 4/5’s of the way through mine and had to return to the store, but then I was able to finish!

 However, they did love helping me shop for ornaments and had fun sorting them.
 They also enjoyed seeing the progress as it came together.

 If you make this project, I’d love to see how it turns out.
-Feel free to show me here or to post it in the Kenny the Pirate Facebook Group!
+Feel free to post it in the Kenny the Pirate Facebook Group!
 What Disney Inspired Projects Do You Enjoy Making?